rbnphlp/HolidayStories/README.md

 ## DB Design

 + The MongoDb had two collections , Holidays and Memories :
-    - Holidays Collection simply had the title and Destination
+    - Holidays Collection simply containg the title and Destination along with upvotes info
     - Memories Collection had the corresponding memory title , description , image url link along with each memory referencing the Holidays Collection by the unique        id.This allowed , to keep the Memories collection relatively small  and well within limit of 16MB for future uploads
     - Images are uploaded initially captured from form uploads , processed and uploaded to s3 using boto3.The corresponding link is then inserted along with form aguments to MongoDB for future retrieval.
 Any additional image uploaded for a same memory  will simply be replaced with the most recent image.
 And hence , Each Memory has one image with each holiday having multiple Memories.